-The Rockwell Lighthouse is privately owned and located at the northwestern end of Galankin Island in Sitka Sound between the Beardslee Islands to the west and Ball Islets to the east, about 43 miles (69 km) southwest of Angoon and 1 mile (1.6 km) south of Sitka, Alaska.
+Sitka Lighthouse is privately owned and located at the northwestern end of Galankin Island in Sitka Sound between the Beardslee Islands to the west and Ball Islets to the east, about 43 miles (69 km) southwest of Angoon and 1 mile (1.6 km) south-southwest of Sitka, Alaska.
 The lighthouse was built in 1983 by Burgess Bauder, a local veterinarian who spent 18 months hauling the building materials and constructing the lighthouse on the high point of a one-acre (0.4 ha) private island.
 The lighthouse is registered with the U.S. Coast Guard as an active aid to navigation.
 The islands along this portion of Sitka Sound comprise a rock formation called Sitka greywacke, a sequence of thin-bedded and massive sandstones that originally formed as turbidites in a deep ocean trench.
 These rocks were partially metamorphosed and uplifted when the Chugach terrane accreted to the west coast of North America.